rssoftwareab/arrigo-support/docs/arrigolocalinstaller.md

 ### Tools
-Hotfix: Folder Tool checks for existing .foldermeta file
+* Hotfix: Folder Tool checks for existing .foldermeta file
+* Fix: Copying the correct files when creating an Area in Project Builder

 ## 1.1.51